Tao modeled for famous couture houses.

 Given Tao’s limited English, she often got into comedic and sticky situations.
 In Boston, she was quickly ushered out of the city after calling Mayor James Michael Curley – who had just come out of prison for mail fraud – a “cinema-beach” not understanding what she was saying.
 She thought it was safe to repeat what she heard others saying.

-Tao can still strike a glamorous pose at 97 years old.
+Tao could still strike a glamorous pose at 100 years old.

-Tao has been featured in magazines around the world and the camera loves her!
-The photo on the cover of her upcoming book is from the now famous red dress photo taken by acclaimed photographer Robert Sturman.
-His photos of Tao in nature are simply gorgeous.
-Get ready for The Tao Experience through her long-awaited inspirational autobiography: Dancing Light: The Spiritual Side of Being Through The Eyes of a Modern Yoga Master.
+Tao was featured in magazines around the world and the camera loves her!
+The photo on the cover of her autobiography was the now famous red dress photo taken by photographer Robert Sturman.